|

 Whilst visiting my parents in January 2005, my Dad told me about the restoration work that was going on so I decided to have a walk along and see what was happening.

 The last time I was there in the mid 1980s, the downcast shaft had been capped and the old upcast shaft was supplying air for a link with Shirebrook colliery.
 Things were in a very poor state however.
 The engines were still in-situ but the roof was missing from one side and the vandals were busy on the other.
 The rest of the surface buildings had already gone to the knackers yard.
 Very depressing.
-Thanks Maggie !!
+Thanks aunty Maggie !!

 This time I was amazed at the transformation.
 I took as many photos as I could and when I got back home and discovered there was no web site I decided to knock one up.
 So here we go.
 (JST Jan 2005)